Roasted Lemon-Tarragon Chicken Thighs

 - Roast in preheated oven for 30 minutes.
 Cover roasting pan with aluminum foil and cook for another 20 minutes.
 Remove foil, heat the oven’s broiler, and cook chicken under the broiler until the skin is browned and crispy, 3 to 5 minutes.

 A more fall-winter take on this recipe would be to use fresh rosemary in place of the tarragon.
-Just use a few sprigs since the flavor is intense.
+Just use a few sprigs should be enough since the flavor is intense.

 What others are saying